solo-io/gloo/test/setup/README.md

 # Overview

 The declarative environment builder tool can setup Kubernetes test cluster(s) with IstioOperators, Helm Charts, and any Applications required for testing.
-This is based on the declarative setup tool used in Gloo Platform.
+This is based on the declarative setup tool used in GME.

 ## Configuration